May 24, 2019

 Due to lack of agronomic information and markets that are not well established, we do not know if industrial hemp will be profitable in Michigan.
 We do know that there are many uses for industrial hemp including fiber, grain, oils, pharmaceutical products and more.
 It is reported that industrial hemp can have over 25,000 uses.
 As opportunities become available, growers should have a contract in place with a reputable buyer of industrial hemp product(s) before planting.
 For more information on markets, see MSU Extension bulletin Industrial Hemp Production in Michigan (E3402).

 Industrial hemp is an untested crop in Michigan.
-Local research will be conducted beginning in 2019 to provide some region-specific data on cultural requirements.
+Local research conducted in 2019 will provide some region-specific data on cultural requirements.
 In the meantime, MSU has published a bulletin compiling the best information available.
 For now, Michigan farmers interested in learning about the production can review information from Ontario.
 This is the most relevant resource related to soils, climate, varieties and management practices due to proximity and latitude similarity.
 A fact sheet on growing industrial hemp is available at Ontario Ministry of Agriculture, Food and Rural Affairs.
 For more information on seed selection, see MSU Extension bulletin Industrial Hemp Production in Michigan (E3402).